entrepreneur-interet-general/solidata_backend/docs/_posts/2019-05-05-installation.md

     - set up UFW, GIT, NGINX, ...
     - (optional) [install MongoDB](https://docs.mongodb.com/manual/installation/) (if the solidata's DB for config is hosted on your own server)
     - add the github repo
-    - create and set of secret env variables at the project's folder root based on `example.env.global` and `example.env.mongodb`
+    - create and set of secret env variables at the project's folder root based on `example.env.global`, `example.env.mailing` and `example.env.mongodb`
     - lauch docker and run the command :
       ```sh
       make up-prod